browserengineering/book/book/styles.md

 Call `style` in the browser's `load` method, after parsing the HTML but before doing layout.
-With the `style` information stored on each element, the browser can consult it for styling information:
+With the `style` information stored on each element, the browser can consult it for styling information during paint:

 ``` {.python}
 class BlockLayout: